Explicit fractional Laplacians and Riesz potentials of classical functions: Introduction

 \section{Introduction}

 Fractional calculus has been a topic of increasing research interest in both pure and applied mathematics in the past decades.
-Many natural science and engineering applications use fractional differential equations and the fractional Laplacian specifically, among them e.g. models for acoustic waves in viscoelastic media with important applications in ultrasound-based cancer treatments and photoacoustic imaging cf.~\cite{treeby2018rapid,treeby2014modelling,treeby2012modeling,treeby2010k}.
+Many natural science and engineering applications use fractional differential equations and the fractional Laplacian specifically, among them e.g.~models for acoustic waves in viscoelastic media with important applications in ultrasound-based cancer treatments and photoacoustic imaging cf.~\cite{treeby2018rapid,treeby2014modelling,treeby2012modeling,treeby2010k,gutleb2023static,king_modelling_2024}.
 The Riesz potential is an operator closely related to the fractional Laplacian which similarly enjoys numerous applications cf.~\cite{Jcarrilloradial}.
-Some of the most successful and widely used numerical methods for fractional differential equations rely on approximation in simpler function spaces (e.g. spectral methods).
+Some of the most successful and widely used numerical methods for fractional differential equations rely on approximation with simpler functions (e.g.~spectral methods).
 In light of the rising interest in numerical methods and simulations involving these nonlocal operators, the aim of this paper is to give explicit forms for the fractional Laplacian and Riesz potential of widely used basis functions in one dimension as well as certain geometries in arbitrary dimensions which are useful in numerical practice.
-These function spaces may be used as part of a spectral method to solve fractional differential equations numerically or to construct non-trivial toy problems to test novel numerical approaches against.
-Additionally, we give brief descriptions and detailed references for all of the classical function spaces discussed.
+These explicit expressions may be used as part of a spectral method to solve fractional differential equations numerically, cf.~\cref{sec:numerical} and \cite{papadopoulos2023frame}, or to construct non-trivial toy problems to test novel numerical approaches against.
+We give brief descriptions and detailed references for all of the classical functions discussed.
+A companion Julia package, \href{https://github.com/TSGut/ExplicitFractionalLaplacianRieszExamples.jl}{\texttt{ExplicitFractionalLaplacianRieszExamples.jl}}~\cite{explicitfractionallaplacianrieszexamples-zenodo}, provides deterministic numerical tests of the displayed formulas using \texttt{MeijerG.jl}~\cite{meijergjl-zenodo}.

-The workflow for computing the explicit expressions is depicted in \cref{fig:workflow}.
+The most common workflow for computing the explicit expressions is depicted in \cref{fig:workflow}.
 The goal is to write the simpler function as a Meijer-G function, apply the fractional Laplacian via \cref{thm:meijergDKKtheorem1}, and then rewrite the explicit resultant expression in terms of simpler functions once more.

 With numerical applications and implementations in mind, wherever possible, we will forgo notational abstractions which are often introduced in the literature for the purpose of making results appear more compact, e.g.~compressing repeating expressions into a new variable.
 All of our explicit formulae in one dimension will thus only depend on the order $s$ of the fractional Laplacian (or Riesz potential), the degree or order $n$ (or $\nu$) of the weighted classical polynomials and Bessel functions of first and second kind, as well as any basis parameters that are inherently present such as $a$ and $b$ for the Jacobi polynomials $P_n^{(a,b)}(x)$.
 While this choice makes some expressions longer, we believe it ultimately makes them less obfuscated, easier to implement and thus more useful in applications.